lawrencegorris/JS-BLACKJACK/README.md

-# A simple (still in progress) version of the card game 'Blackjack) made with javascript.
+# A simple (still in progress) version of the card game 'Blackjack' made with javascript.
 Things to do still include cleaning up the UI, fix 'new game' button, style cards.